node-strava/node-strava-v3/README.md

 ## Development

-This package includes a full test suite runnable via `grunt jshint simplemocha` or `npm test`, and will both delint and run shallow tests on API endpoints.
+This package includes a full test suite runnable via `yarn test`.
+It will both lint and run shallow tests on API endpoints.

 ### Running the tests